-The Longnan project has been divided into three sub-projects according to their geographic distribution, type and potential of mineralization:
+The Longnan region consists of three projects according to their geographic distribution, type and potential of mineralization:

-- i) Yangshan: including five exploration permits located in the northeast extension of the Yangshan gold belt and its adjacent area; and - ii) Yejiaba: including four exploration permits adjacent to the Guojiagou exploration permit; and - iii) Xicheng East: including one remaining exploration permits (two exploration rights were sold during the year ended December 31, 2012) to the east extension of the Xicheng Pb-Zn mineralization belt.
+- i) Yangshan: including five exploration permits located in the northeast extension of the Yangshan gold belt and its adjacent area; - ii) Yejiaba: including four exploration permits adjacent to the Guojiagou exploration permit; and - iii) Xicheng East: including one exploration permit to the east extension of the Xicheng Pb-Zn mineralization belt.

-The Company has spent a cumulative total of \$9.6 million of exploration costs on the Longnan project as at December 31, 2012 (December 31, 2011 - \$8.1 million).
+The Company has spent a cumulative total of \$10.8 million on exploration costs on the Longnan project as at December 31, 2013 (December 31, 2012 - \$9.6 million).